harry-peek/ringcentral-api-docs/docs/global SMS/inbound-messages.md

 ---

 !!! tip
-    The easiest way to use Omnichannel API is with our [official libraries](development-libraries.md).
+    The easiest way to use Global Business SMS is with our [official libraries](development-libraries.md).
 Libraries will take care of authentication, request validation and response handling.

 ## Inbound Message Callback

-Messente makes a HTTP POST request with JSON content to configured Inbound Number Callback URL with the following request parameters:
+We makes a HTTP POST request with JSON content to configured Inbound Number Callback URL with the following request parameters:

 * msg_id
 * sub_msg_id